 An Innovative Approach

-At the Academy, mentors and facilitators are trained to utilize a highly successful Emergent Curriculum (EC) model and to deploy it with an eye towards creating equity and increasing opportunitites for disadvtantaged youth.
-The EC model of engagement (endorsed by the National Assocation for the Education of Young Children (NAEYC)) responds to youth interests and encourages them to participant in the design and development of the program's curriculum, thus preparing them for mature participation in their communities and futures.
+At the Academy, mentors and facilitators are trained to utilize a highly successful Emergent Curriculum (EC) model and to deploy it with an eye towards creating equity and increasing opportunities for disadvantaged youth.
+The EC model of engagement (endorsed by the National Association for the Education of Young Children (NAEYC)) responds to youth interests and encourages them to participate in the design and development of the program's curriculum, thus preparing them for mature participation in their communities and futures.

 Celebrating Our Diversity